Basic Skills Requirement

 A course that does not fall within the indicated areas may still qualify with additional letter of explanation.
 A letter from the registrar or relevant department chair of the college or university must state that a course passed by the applicant covered reading, writing, or mathematics at the same level as one of the listed courses.

-Current CSULB candidates that wish to request an evaluation on their transcripts to meet the Basic Skills Requirement via courses may submit a BSR Evaluation Request.
+Current CSULB candidates that wish to request an evaluation on their transcripts to meet the Basic Skills Requirement via courses may submit a BSR Evaluation Request by clicking the button below.
 Currently we are only able to evaluate transcripts for CSULB students.
 Please allow up 2-4 weeks for an evaluation once the request is submitted.

 CSU Placement Tests Math English